Apple Cider Vinegar Verruca Treatment: Does It Work?

-- There are also multiple research studies stating that other types of acids have been effective in removing plantar warts, so theoretically, it makes sense that this vinegar treatment should work.
+- There are also multiple research studies stating that other acids have effectively removed plantar warts, so theoretically, it makes sense that this vinegar treatment should work.

 Review of the Apple Cider Vinegar Verruca Treatment

 - But be aware that vinegar itself is not scientifically written about, but neither are parachutes, and they work!

 - The main complaint against this method is pain.
-It can last hours or up to 5 days; if it hurts you, I suggest going with the duct tape method.
+It can last hours or up to 5 days; if it hurts you, We also like the the duct tape method.

-- There is a good deal of online testimonials with people stating that this has worked for them, but be aware of the pain!
+- Many online testimonials have people stating that this has worked for them, but be aware of the pain!

 Bottom Line: Theoretically, this should work.
 There will be some pain!
 Compare this to the duct tape method, which is slower, safer, and has no pain.
 The choice is up to you!